openvinotoolkit/openvino.genai/text_generation/causal_lm/cpp/README.md

 This approach reduces the need for multiple infer requests to the main model, enhancing performance.
 For instance, in more predictable parts of text generation, the draft model can, in best-case scenarios, generate the next K tokens that exactly match the target.
 In tha caste the are validated in a single inference request to the main model (which is bigger, more accurate but slower) instead of running K subsequent requests.
 More details can be found in the original paper https://arxiv.org/pdf/2211.17192.pdf, https://arxiv.org/pdf/2302.01318.pdf

+> [!NOTE]
-Important note: models should belong to the same familiy and have same tokenizers.
+>Models should belong to the same family and have same tokenizers.

 ## Install OpenVINO